lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC Exporter Label Registry {#exporter-label}

 IANA has created a new registry titled "EDHOC Exporter Label" under the new group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
 The registration procedure is "Expert Review".
 The columns of the registry are Label, Description, and Reference.
-All columns are text strings.
+All columns are text strings where Label consists only of the printable ASCII characters 0x21 - 0x7e.
+Labels beginning with "PRIVATE" MAY be used for private use without registration.
+All other label values MUST be registered.
 The initial contents of the registry are:

 ~~~~~~~~~~~~~~~~~~~~~~~
 Label: EDHOC_K_4